 We have never obtained marketing approval for a product candidate.
-Celgene intends to submit a NDA to the FDA for enasidenib (AG-221) in relapsed and/or refractory AML by year-end 2016, and we plan to explore a similar regulatory pathway for AG-120, which could lead to an NDA submission in 2017.
-It is possible that the FDA may refuse to accept for substantive review any NDAs that we and/or Celgene submit for our product candidates, including the NDAs that we and Celgene plan to submit for enasidenib (AG-221) and AG-120, or may conclude after review of our data that our application is insufficient to obtain marketing approval of our product candidates.
+Celgene submitted an NDA to the FDA for IDHIFA® (enasidenib) in R/R AML in December 2016, and in March 2017, we announced that this NDA was accepted by the FDA with priority review and a PDUFA action date of August 30, 2017.
+We plan to explore a similar regulatory pathway for ivosidenib, and we expect to submit a NDA ivosidenib in IDH1 mutant-positive R/R AML by the end of 2017.
+It is possible that the FDA may refuse to accept for substantive review any NDAs that we submit for our product candidates, including the NDA that we plan to submit for ivosidenib, or may conclude after review of our data that our application is insufficient to obtain marketing approval of our product candidates.
 If the FDA does not accept or approve our NDAs for any of our product candidates, it may require that we conduct additional clinical trials, preclinical studies or manufacturing validation studies and submit that data before it will reconsider our applications.
 Depending on the extent of these or any other FDA-required trials or studies, approval of any NDA or application that we submit may be delayed by several years, or may require us to expend more resources than we have available.
 It is also possible that additional trials or studies, if performed and completed, may not be considered sufficient by the FDA to approve our NDAs.
 Any delay in obtaining, or an inability to obtain, marketing approvals would prevent us from commercializing our product candidates, generating revenue and achieving and sustaining profitability.
 If any of these outcomes occur, we may be forced to abandon our development efforts for our product candidates, which could significantly harm our business.